influxdata/influxdb/query/docs/SPEC.md

 #### Table

-A table is set of records, with a common set of columns and a partition key.
+A table is set of records, with a common set of columns and a group key.

-The partition key is a list of columns.
+The group key is a list of columns.
-A table's partition key denotes which subset of the entire dataset is assigned to the table.
+A table's group key denotes which subset of the entire dataset is assigned to the table.
-As such, all records within a table will have the same values for each column that is part of the partition key.
+As such, all records within a table will have the same values for each column that is part of the group key.
-These common values are referred to as the partition key value, and can be represented as a set of key value pairs.
+These common values are referred to as the group key value, and can be represented as a set of key value pairs.

-A tables schema consists of its partition key, and its column's labels and types.
+A tables schema consists of its group key, and its column's labels and types.

 [IMPL#294](https://github.com/influxdata/platform/query/issues/294) Remove concept of Kind from table columns